hylo-lang/Lotsawa/LeoForest.md

   - Each such origin I is an element in E's set of **predot origins**.

-- Given a penultimate M in set J with origin I, its **Leo predecessor**, if any, is the Leo item in set I whose transition symbol is E's LHS.
+- Given a penultimate M in set J with origin I, its **Leo mainstem**, if any, is the Leo item in set I whose transition symbol is E's LHS.

 - Given a Leo item L in set I with transition symbol T